-Firsthealth Limited is dependent on the Department of Health for the majority of its revenue used to operate the Company.
+Firsthealth Limited is dependent on the Department of Health for a large proportion of its revenue used to operate the Company.
 At the date of this report, the Directors have no reason to believe the Department of Health will not continue to support Firsthealth Limited.